amplab/ray/doc/using-ray-on-a-cluster.md

 will be redirected to your terminal.
 5. To check that the installation succeeded, you can ssh to each node, cd into the directory `ray/test/`, and run the tests (e.g., `python runtest.py`).
-6. Start the cluster (the scheduler, object stores, and workers) with the command `cluster.start_ray("~/example_ray_code")`, where the argument is the local path to the directory that contains your Python code.
-This command will copy this source code to each node and will start the cluster.
-Each worker that is started will have a local copy of the ~/example_ray_code directory in their PYTHONPATH.
-After completing successfully, you can connect to the ssh to the head node and attach a shell to the cluster by first running the following code.
+6. Start the cluster and deploy source code to it with the command `cluster.start_ray("~/example_ray_code")`.
+The argument is the local path to the directory that contains your Python code.
+This command will copy your source code to each node on the cluster, placing it in a directory on the PYTHONPATH.
+It will also start the Ray scheduler, object stores, and workers and before finishing it will print instructions for connecting to the cluster via ssh.
+7. To run a job on Ray ssh to the cluster's head node (as described by the output of the `cluster.start_ray` command.
+E.g.,
     ```
+      The cluster has been started.
+You can attach to the cluster by sshing to the head node with the following command.

+          ssh -i /Users/me/aws/awskey.pem ubuntu@54.186.153.109

+      Then run the following commands.

-    cd "$RAY_HOME/../user_source_files/example_ray_code";
+          cd /home/ubuntu/user_source_files/rl_pong
-    source "$RAY_HOME/setup-env.sh";
+          source /home/ubuntu/ray/setup-env.sh

-    ```
-Then within Python, run the following.
+      Then within a Python interpreter, run the following commands.
-    ```python

           import ray
-    ray.init(scheduler_address="12.34.56.789:10001", objstore_address="12.34.56.789:20001", driver_address="12.34.56.789:30001")
+          ray.init(scheduler_address="172.31.14.236:10001", objstore_address="172.31.14.236:20001", driver_address="172.31.14.236:30001")
     ```

 7. Note that there are several more commands that can be run from within